zksd53/QUIZLET/README.md

 # QUIZLET
-"A simple quiz app using Java and Git"
+"This is simple terminal based quizlet app which allows you to create quiz questions ranging from 5 to 20.
+I created this app using all the things I learned in my first-ever comp courses in June '24"